AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/product-attributes-and-options.md

 For best performance when managing products from the Admin and retrieving product data in the storefront:

-- Using different variation mechanisms: complex products, custom options as a source of product variations.
+- Use different variation mechanisms to create products: complex products, custom options as a source of product variations.
-- Building specific product templates with targeting attributes and options to avoid generalized product templates and option containers
+- Build specific product templates with targeting attributes and options to avoid generalized product templates and option containers.
-- Maintaining a list of actual attribute options
+- Maintain a list of actual attribute options.
-- Managing product information through an external Product Management System (PMS)
+- Manage product information through an external Product Management System (PMS).

 ## Reduce number of product attribute sets

 Remove unused product attribute sets using MySQL.
-Y

-Check the number of attribute sets:
+### Review attribute set configuration

 1. [Connect to the site database](https://devdocs.magento.com/cloud/project/services-mysql.html#connect-to-the-database).